Bonackers: History

-Now nearly lost forever, there was once a thriving local Bonac dialect, which held strong into the middle of the last century.
+The local Bonac dialect has, in recent times, almost died out completely, it was held strong into the middle of the last century.
 Today, the Bonac accent is in the process of being lost to the New York City speech patterns of the western portion of Long Island.
 The Bonac accent is said to be akin to the spoken language of the working class settlers who came from England in the 17th century; and it is also, remarkably, said to be akin to accents of fishing cultures farther down the Atlantic coast, in the Carolinas, for instance, where similar groups of Englishmen settled around the same time.
 In Bonac, the word "pie," to give one example, was rendered as "poy."
 (As in, famously: "Boy goy that's good poy.")
 Archaic English words survived in Bonac dialect into the 20th century, such as the word "Wickus" for rascal.
 There are only a handful of Bonac speakers left.

 Bonackers often also proudly refer to themselves as "bubs" or "bubbies," as in the trademark phrase: "Yes, yes, bub!"
 A Bonacker wasn't a Bonacker, a bubby wasn't a bubby, unless he had a pickup truck with a Labrador retriever riding in the back.
 Besides clamming and fishing, Bonackers also trademark local waterfowl and deer hunting, which is a huge part of the true Bonacker lifestyle.

 In the 20th and now 21st century, nearly all Bonackers were forced out of their traditional livelihoods and found work in support industries for wealthy vacationers and weekenders on the East End of Long Island.
 The Bonacker culture has been assaulted by rocketing housing prices on the South Fork—now known worldwide as part of the resort area called, by non-locals, "the Hamptons"—and by troubles in the fishing stocks (troubles both environmental and economic, as well as resulting from controversial Federal government regulation of fishing).